jared-fowler/prettyglm/README.md

     levels.
   - You complete a type III test on the coefficients by specifying a `type_iii` argument.
-  - You can return the dataset instead of `kable` but setting `Return_Data = TRUE`
+  - You can return the data set instead of `kable` but setting `Return_Data = TRUE`

 <!-- end list -->